vyrjana/pyimpspec/README.md

 pyimpspec supports the creation of `Circuit` objects, which can be used to simulate impedance spectra or to extract information from experimental data by means of complex non-linear least squares (CNLS) fitting.
 The recommended way to create circuits is by letting pyimpspec parse a circuit description code (CDC).
-An extended CDC syntax, which makes it possible to define e.g. initial values, is also supported.
+An extended CDC syntax, which makes it possible to define, e.g., initial values, is also supported.
 `Circuit` objects also have additional features such as generation of LaTeX source for drawing circuit diagrams (requires `\usepackage{circuitikz}` in the header of the LaTeX document).